Soprano Lisette Oropesa onstage at Episcopal School of Baton Rouge during the April 2026 speaker series.

 For the Middle and Upper School students, Lisette demonstrated the difference between a diffuse sound and a focused, projected one — the kind that has to fill a 4,000-seat opera house without a microphone.
 She talked about belonging, leadership, and service, and about how the discipline she learned at Episcopal carried directly into a career that has taken her to the Metropolitan Opera, Teatro alla Scala, the Wiener Staatsoper, the Opéra national de Paris, and the Royal Opera House at Covent Garden.

-Lisette mid-gesture during a vocal demonstration, one arm extended, the Louisiana state flag visible behind her.
+Lisette Oropesa demonstrates a vocal projection technique for Episcopal Upper School students, arm sweeping outward in a teaching gesture, the Louisiana state flag visible behind her.

 For the youngest audience: what do YOU love?